DamienPup/TwitchChat-To-Do-List/README.md

 ## Known Issues

-1. Adding multiple tasks too quickly while the list is scrolling may cause some overlap for one scroll cycle.
-2. Removing a task (or having it auto-removed) causes a gap for one scroll cycle.
-3. Editing a task or reassigning a task may cause either of the issues mentioned above.
+1. Editing the task list (adding a task, removing a task, having a task auto-deleted, editing a task, or reassigning a task) may change the scroll speed for one scroll cycle.